CSCfi/csc-user-guide/docs/computing/disk.md

 ```text
 csc-workspaces
 ```
-This will show all scratch and projappl folders you have access to through active projects with Puhti access.
-You can also find the project names from the [MyCSC portal](https://my.csc.fi).
+It will show all Scratch and ProjAppl directories you have access to through active projects with Puhti access.
+You can find out the project names (and other project information) at the [MyCSC portal](https://my.csc.fi).

 For example, if you are member in two projects: *project_2002291* and *project_3587167*, then you have access to their scratch directories: